wilsontelab/svx-mdi-tools/docs/installation/genome.md

 ```

 If you already have an appropriately formatted reference genome installation you can use it,
-but it must conform to the iGenomes folder specifications.
+but it must conform to the folder specifications above.